-Bernard lived in “an age of love”, which saw Jesus reaching out to humanity, not primarily humanity crippled by sin, but humanity that is his beloved.
+Bernard lived in “an age of love”, which saw Jesus reaching out to humanity, not primarily humanity crippled by sin, but humanity as his beloved.
 It’s not surprising that Bernard’s sermons on “The Song of Songs” is considered his greatest work.
-“The Bridegroom’s love, or rather the love which is the Bridegroom, asks in return nothing but faithful love.
+“The Bridegroom’s love, or rather the love which is the Bridegroom, asks nothing in return but faithful love.
 Let the beloved, then, love in return.
 Should not a bride love, and above all, Love’s bride?
 Could it be that Love not be loved?… It is true that the creature loves less because she is less.
 But if she loves with her whole being, nothing is lacking where everything is given.”

-Bernard was a leader in the Cistercian reform of Benedictine monasticism which emphasized simplicity of life and devotion to the humanity of Christ.
+Bernard was a leader in the 11th century Cistercian reform of Benedictine monasticism which emphasized simplicity of life and devotion to the humanity of Christ.
 He became a monk at the monastery of Clairvaux in 1112, and then its abbot.
 By the time of his death in 1153 the order numbered 339 monasteries throughout Europe.

 “The first involves humbling ourselves before God: “Heal me, Lord, and I shall be healed; save me and I shall be saved.
 And again, Lord, have mercy on me; heal my soul because I have sinned against you.